Bunya Pine is a nut-bearing and ornamental conifer native to Australia, occurring naturally in subtropical forests on the continent's east coast.

 Bunya nut cone (Toowoomba, Australia)

-The timber is valuable, similar to Hoop Pine (Araucaria cunninghamii), another Australian conifer and close relative, which overlaps parts of its natural range.
-The wood is lightweight, averaging around 460 kgs per cubic meter (29 lbs per cubic foot), and has low to moderate natural resistance to rot, decay and wood-boring insects.
+Softwood - The timber is valuable, similar to Hoop Pine (Araucaria cunninghamii), another Australian conifer and close relative that overlaps parts of its natural range.
+The wood is lightweight, averaging around 460 kg per cubic metre (29 lb per cubic foot), with low to moderate natural resistance to rot and decay, though not susceptible to Lyctus attack.
 It is a non-durable softwood with generally low suitability for outdoor use or heavy construction.

-The bark yields on wounding a gum-resin that Aboriginal Australians used as glue.
+Natural adhesive - The bark yields a gum-resin on wounding, which Aboriginal Australians used as glue.

-The tree's sheer size and uniform shape make it a striking landscape tree, one best suited to large gardens where it can have room to grow.
+Public garden tree - The tree's sheer size and uniform shape make it a striking landscape tree, best suited to large public gardens where it can have room to grow.

 Shell and kernel